moerkb/logic-workbench/README.md

 The logical workbench is developed and testes with Clojure 1.3.0, but it might work with earlier versions as well.

-Besides, it need the following libraries:
+Besides, it needs the following libraries:

 + [instaparse](https://github.com/Engelberg/instaparse)
 + [math.combinatorics](https://github.com/clojure/math.combinatorics)